saipra99/Dual_port_Ram/README.md

-I have tried to verify a dual port ram by constrained random verification using System verilog based UVM where I also have extracted coverage metrics and functional correctness of the design
+I have tried to verify dual port ram by constrained random verification using System verilog based UVM where I also have extracted coverage metrics and checked for the functional correctness of the design